MarioLegenda/blue-dot/README.md

 This is a basic example of what scenarios can do.
 In this example, I introduced *if_exists* option. *if_exists/if_not_exists* options check if the statement under those options exists or doesn't exist.
-Depending on that condition, statement that has those option will or will not be executed.
+Depending on that condition, statement that has those options will or will not be executed.
 More about scenario options later in this chapter.

 **6.2 Parameters explained**